aau-giraf/web-api/README.md

   	* Install MySQL server 5.7, under the setup,create a root account with password “password”, and add a user with username “user” with password “password”.
 	* (Optional) Install Workbench
   - Setup a giraf database/schema named giraf on the MySQL Server (can be done from Workbench or via cli).
-    * Through Workbench:
-    	Start MySQL Workbench
-	There should be a Local instance running under MySQL Connections Login using the created root password, “password” Create a new schema named giraf
+    * Through Workbench: Start MySQL Workbench.
+There should be a Local instance running under MySQL Connections, login using the created root password, “password”, create a new schema named giraf

 1. Clone the web_api repository from GitHub

 2. Setup the connection to the local MySQL server.
-  - In the …\ web-api\GirafRest create a copy of the file “appsettings.template.json” and call it “appsettings.Development.json”.
+  - In the …\ web-api\GirafRest create a copy of the file “appsettings.template.json” and name it “appsettings.Development.json”.
   - Open the created file “appsettings.Development.json” file with a text editor
-  - Using the previously setup change the following:
+  - Change the following (Remember to remove the “<” and “>”) :
-    * The DefaultConnection on line 3 to:
-    * "DefaultConnection": "server=localhost;port=3306;userid=user;password=password;database=giraf;Allow User Variables=True"
+    * The DefaultConnection on line 3 making it use the previously setup database name and user, change to: "DefaultConnection": "server=localhost;port=3306;userid=user;password=password;database=giraf;Allow User Variables=True"
     * The Jwt.JwtKey on line 24 to be any (random) string of, at least 40, alpha-numeric charecters.
-(Remember to remove the “<” and “>”.
     * The Jwt.JwtIssuer on line 25 to your name or organization.
 For example "Aalborg University"

 3. Open a terminal and navigate to …\ web-api\GirafRest folder